It was year 2011 when I graduated college and on the same year, I scored my first ever job where I am still working right now.

 THE TRUTH IS, I AM REALLY SCARED OF IT.

-I am scared of failure because I don’t want to disappoint those people who believe in me, because I don’t get used of dealing with it AND because I am too frightened of what other people would say to me by committing mistakes.
+I am scared of failure because I don’t want to disappoint those people who believes in me, because I don’t get used of dealing with it AND because I am too frightened of what other people would say.

 This is the reason why I kept myself within my safe zone.
 This I think is also the reason why I haven’t grown to the person I really want to be.